Mercerenies/ultimate-tic-tac-toe/README.md

 If you want to play against a human (or, for that matter, a really unintelligent random-moving AI), you can change the functor argument in `tictactoe.ml`.

+Things I'd like to do with this
+ + Add command line flags so that you don't have to mess with the source to change AIs.
+ + Alpha-beta pruning to refine the minimax algorithm a bit.
+ + A Monte Carlo AI alternative to the minimax.